RobotGuide/RobotGuideProject/Servercpp/ServerCPP/README.md

 ## Limitations

-The server has currently some limitations such as:
+Currently the server has the following limitations:

 - Doesn't support full robotguide application protocol
 - Limited set of path finding algorithms